gregmsanderson/postgres-ha-timescaledb/README.md

     PRIMARY_REGION = "lhr"
     ```
-4. Run `fly deploy` to apply the modifications to install the TimescaleDB extension.
-It may take a few minutes.
+4. Run `fly deploy` to apply the modifications to **install** the TimescaleDB extension.
+It may take a few minutes as new VMs will need to be created.
-5. Enable the TimescaleDB extension by using a stolon update (stolon controls the cluster):
+5. When complete, **enable** the TimescaleDB extension by using a stolon update (stolon controls the cluster):
     ```sh
     fly ssh console
     export $(cat /data/.env | xargs)
-    stolonctl update --patch '{"pgParameters": { "shared_preload_libraries": "timescaledb"}}'
+    stolonctl update --patch '{"pgParameters": { "shared_preload_libraries": "timescaledb"}}' exit
     ```
-    You might like to confirm that worked by running `stolonctl clusterdata read` and checking you see `"shared_preload_libraries":"timescaledb"` within that large block of JSON.
 6. Run `fly restart your-database-name-here` to apply that stolon update to all VMs in the cluster.
-It may take a minute to complete.
-7. (optional) Run  `fly checks list` to confirm all is well: you should see all the checks pass.
+7. Every minute or so, try `fly checks list` to confirm all is well.
+Once the restart completes you should see all the checks have a status of `passing` (there are usually three checks _per_ VM).
-8. (optional) Confirm the TimescaleDB extension has been successfully installed by connecting to the database's VM (run `fly ssh console`) and running these two commands:
+8. (optional) Confirm the TimescaleDB extension has been successfully installed by connecting to the database app (`fly ssh console`) and running these two commands:
     ```
     cat /data/postgres/postgresql.conf
     ```
-    That should contain this line:
+    You should see that file now contains this line:
     ```
     shared_preload_libraries = 'timescaledb'`
     ```